 I have applied and been admitted to the college previously but did not attend, do I have to reapply?

-If you have applied and been admitted within the past 3 semesters, you will need to complete a Semester Update form in the Admissions Office.
-If it has been longer than a year since you were admitted, you will need to complete a new application.
+Yes.
+If you have applied and been admitted within the past 2 semesters, you will need to complete an Update Form in the Admissions Office.
+If it has been longer than a 2 semesters (not including summer) since you were admitted, you will need to complete a new application.
 Applications are available online.
 If you have questions, please contact the Admissions Office.

 Can I attend if I only earned a certificate of completion in high school?